 Nestled along the banks of the Danube river is the Hungarian capital Budapest, which is considered as the Paris of the East for many reasons.
 Eiffel Tower and Mona Lisa aside, Budapest has a lot like Paris to offer.
-This jewel at the heart of Eastern Europe beckons with a rich history, stunning architecture and gorgeous scenery — there are really tons of things to do in Budapest.
+This jewel at the heart of Eastern Europe beckons with a rich history, stunning architecture, and gorgeous scenery — there are really tons of things to do in Budapest.

 Ready for the adventure?
 Then let’s go…

 Explore the Castle District

 Dive right into historic Budapest by starting your walk in the historic Castle District.
 Walk along narrow cobblestone streets and feast your eyes on spectacular views of the city.
 Highlights include the UNESCO World Heritage Site Buda Castle and the Matthias Church.
 Fishermen’s Bastion will make you feel like you’re in a fairytale.
 It is the perfect spot to satisfy all your photographic desires.

 Take as much time as you like to explore the multi-layered history of this area of the city and allow yourself to get a little lost in it – we recommend saving some energy by going up by funicular.